 There is an existing sign at the driveway entrance as well as an existing sign above the main entrance to the Arena.
-If these signs are to be upgraded or reused, this must be documented in a future preliminary submittal.
+If these signs are to be upgraded or reused, this must be documented in a future submittal.
 The signage must conform with the standards of Chapter 703.
+As of this Preliminary Site Plan review, this information has not been provided by the applicant, although we understand that the applicant will present signage at the February 23 hearing.
+The application stated that any new advertising signage will be submitted to the Town for approval, which should be incorporated into a final submittal so compliance with the signage standards may be assessed.